mxtommy/Kip/README.md

 **Share**
 Once done with your work, from your fork's working branch, make a GitHub pull request to have your code reviewed, merged and part of the next release.

-**Communication and Collaboration**
-Join us on Slack -> Signalk-dev / Kip channel.
-We will hook up and assist as best we can.